earik87/copy-righter/README.md

 # copy-righter

 `copy-righter` is a CLI tool that automatically adds or updates copyright headers in source code files.
-It supports multiple programming languages and can process individual files or entire directories recursively.
+It can process individual files or entire directories recursively.

-## Features
-- Automatically detects and adds missing copyright headers.
-- Updates outdated copyright headers.
-- Supports `.go` files.
-- Processes individual files or entire directories.

 ## Installation